bepitome/basic-auth/README.md

   - username: dbroadbridge4
   - password: fUVh0U1prk

-- Display user profile (name, email,
+- Display user profile (first name, last name, email, username, company, gender)

+- Add teammate section (you should display all the employees who is working at the same company as a list below user profile.)

 > You should receive a valid token to be used for other APIs.
 > There is postman collection to know more about the available APIs with file name (basic-auth-postman-collection.json)